Kenya: African Safari

 - Request a roommate:: Double check with us and your Tour Director that they have your rooming status on file.
 We will assign a roommate for you if you do not submit a specific request.

-U.S. and Canadian passport holders must obtain a visa in advance in order to enter Kenya.
-You may purchase an e-Visa online through the Ministry of Foreign Affairs (approximately $50 - $100) or submit a request for a paper visa by visiting your local embassy.
+- You may also submit a request for a paper visa by visiting your local embassy.
 (Please note: The consulates in the U.S. and Canada have no jurisdiction over the e-visa process).
-You will also need to have your visa receipt with you upon arrival in Kenya.
-EF Ultimate Break will not complete the Visa process for you, but we’ve provided additional information below:
+You will also need to have your visa receipt with you upon arrival in Kenya

-- The visa application process can take 15 business days or longer to complete so be sure to start this process well in advance.
+- The visa application process can take up to 15 business days or longer to complete so be sure to start this process well in advance.

 There are no major health risks associated with traveling to Kenya, but we strongly recommend you consult your physician or local travel clinic, and the CDC (Center for Disease Control) at lease 60 days prior to departure for the latest updates and entry requirements.
 See more tips below for staying healthy in Kenya: